Tanim2k/Demo-ShowCase/README.md

 The API documentation for the Online Task Management project can be found [here](https://documenter.getpostman.com/view/29675464/2s9Yythgoa).
 Please refer to this documentation for details on available endpoints, request formats, and responses.

+## Unit Testing
+I have tested 4 unit test case .They are basically CreateUser,Checking duplicate Email Address,View Profile,Create Tasks.

+### Future Scope
+I think this is a very small module it can be bigger with a lot of features like setting up goals for each tasks and system will notify user everyday and there can be deadline for that task.

 ## Contributing